urbit/urbit.org-reloaded/content/grants/middleware-apprentice.md

 8. If I receive an update to my underlying agent, likely resulting in the removal of my transformer (unless distributed by the manufacturer complete with the transformer), I am notified to retransform my agent.

 ## Milestones & Compensation
-The expected duration of the apprenticeship is three months.
+The expected duration of the apprenticeship is one month.
 Upon successful completion of the apprenticeship, grantee will be awarded 1 Star.